Real Estate Entrepreneur Interviewed By Host Angelo Cruz On The Cyberceo Podcast

-(MENAFN- GlobeNewsWire - Nasdaq) Successful Coach and Real Estate Agent "Can't Imagine Doing Life" Without Cyberbacker - Powered by Mission Matters Podcast
+(MENAFN- GlobeNewsWire - Nasdaq) Cyberbacker Franchise Owner Encourages CEOs to Partner With Cyberbacker To Grow Businesses - Powered by Mission Matters Podcast Agency

 Beverly Hills , Jan.
-19, 2024 (GLOBE NEWSWIRE) -- Marie Hoke understands virtual leverage better than most first-time CyberCeos–she began her own real estate career as a virtual assistant.
-Working with Cyberbacker was an "easy" choice, Hoke says.
-She appreciated the great communication from Cyberbacker, which prepared her for the interview process.
-"I felt like I wasn't going in blind," she says.
+19, 2024 (GLOBE NEWSWIRE) -- Though she wasn't sure what to expect when she first heard of Cyberbacker, Jane Maslowski, Cyberbacker franchise owner for Central, Northern, and Western Pennsylvania, is now certain she made the right choice.
+"They've enhanced my business tremendously," she says.

-Hoke and Cyberbacker Reg shared an immediate connection during those interviews.
-"She was so well trained, so well spoken, so smart, so talented, so kind, so forward-thinking," Hoke says.
-Though Hoke and Reg were a match, they still had to work to ensure a successful partnership.
-Communication, Hoke says, is "huge."
-"She has to be open to talk to me, and I have to be open to talk to her," Hoke says, especially because nobody's perfect.
+Maslowski hoped a Cyberbacker would be able to help her organize her business and "pick up where I was letting things fall through the cracks," she says.
+Indeed, her current Cyberbacker handles marketing through social media and helps maintain and organize databases.
+In turn, Maslowski is able to focus on growing her business, which increased an incredible 25% during the first year she partnered with Cyberbacker.

-Reg helps Hoke with too many essential tasks to count–including managing Hoke's schedule, generating social media content, communicating with clients, taking notes, handling payroll, and more.
-"My health is better because she's there," Hoke says.
-Reg's work has made it possible for Hoke to focus on what's most important: her family.
+Maslowski was so impressed by her Cyberbacker that she became a franchise owner.
+She saw an opportunity to expose areas of her state to new ideas and resources, and she admires the comprehensive training and support system Cyberbacker has in place.
+"The whole system is very well organized," she says.

-Reg and Hoke have become more than coworkers in the three years they have been working together.
-"I consider her an extension of my family," Hoke says.
-"She knows my heart."
+"If you want to increase your business, you should hire a Cyberbacker," Maslowski says.

-Listen to the full podcast interview by Angelo Cruz with Marie Hoke on your favorite podcast channel
+Listen to the full podcast interview by Angelo Cruz with Jane Maslowski on your favorite podcast channel

 · iTunes